d-bl/GroundForge-help/docs/symmetry/index.md

 Add stitches
 ------------
-#### Center of pairs

-Moving the center of a pair is a kind of pinching action to create a new stitch.
+Moving the center of a line between two stitches is a kind of pinching action to create a new stitch.
 On mouse down you will see two highlighted pairs kissing the selected pair, interrupted by some segments that should not make a connection because they touch the selected segment.